hotosm/fmtm/INSTALL.md

   }
   ```

+### Configure Custom Favicon

+- During deploy, place your `favicon.svg` in the root of the repo.
+- Run the deployment script, and the favicon + generated PNG version
+  will be used in your frontend deployment automatically.

 ### Configure Custom Sidebar Elements

 - By default Field-TM has a few items in the sidebar, like a link to a support